galasa-dev/galasa.dev/src/markdown-pages/docs/ecosystem/ecosystem-installing.md

 ```
 where ```{path}``` is the full pathname to the directory containing your *config.yaml* file.

-This command brings up the  <a href="https://github.com/galasa-dev/docs/ecosystem/architecture" target="_blank"> microservices</a> that are required to run a Galasa ecosystem.
+This command brings up the [microservices](architecture) that are required to run a Galasa ecosystem.
 When the command completes, nine docker containers should be running.
 The command might take a little time to complete.

 3. View the active containers by running the ```docker ps``` command.